ritesh310304/SQL-Project/README.md

 ## Project Overview
 The "SQL Projects" repository includes various SQL tasks and projects completed during the Celebal Technologies Summer Internship.
-This repository demonstrates the practical application of SQL to address real-world scenarios, including data manipulation, querying, and stored procedure implementation using the Adventure Works Database 2022.
+This repository demonstrates the practical application of SQL to address real-world scenarios, including data manipulation, querying, and stored procedure implementation using the Microsoft's Adventure Works Database 2022.

 ## Installation